obfuscurity/descartes/README.md

 The default session cookie should be randomized by setting `SESSION_SECRET` to a random string.

+If your Graphite web server requires Basic Authentication, these credentials can be set using the `GRAPHITE_USER` and `GRAPHITE_PASS` environment variables.

 Descartes provides organizational authorization using either Google OpenID or GitHub OAuth.
 The `OAUTH_PROVIDER` environment variable can be set to either `google` or `github` to determine which type to use.